rickbeeloo/sassy-crispr-bench/README.md

 * Cas-offinder requires OpenCL, which is highly system and hardware specific, though it might already be installed and thus Cas-offinder ready to run.
 To check this the following command can be run to build and check Cas-offinder.
 If the output recognizes devices under "Available devices list" Cas-offinder should be good to go.

-* ARTEMIS.jl generates a large number of files in its build step, depending on the prefix size for some databases.
+* CHOPOFF.jl generates a large number of files in its build step, depending on the prefix size for some databases.
 This can sometimes cause the computer to run out of memory.
 You could try to make sure many files are allowed for creation, on linux its setting `ulimit -n`.
 On Ubuntu to fix it I have set `DefaultLimitNOFILE=524288:524288` to /etc/systemd/system.conf and /etc/systemd/user.conf.